ccss17/HackerAI/README.md

 - Finding optimal hyperparams: https://wandb.ai/cccsss17-xxx/cyber-llm-optuna
 - Making Qwen2.5-72B Hacker(Supervised Fine-Tuning): https://wandb.ai/cccsss17-xxx/cyber-llm-instruct

+## Project Assumption

+**Assumption:** *LLMs have already learned hacking-related knowledge through training on vast text corpora.
+What hackers need to do is simply weaken the LLM's safety alignment to make it respond to hacking-related queries - that is, unlock the hacking skills that are currently leashed.*

+### Supporting Evidence

+**1. Pretraining Knowledge Exists, Safety Alignment Acts as Constraint**

+Research demonstrates that domain-specific supervised fine-tuning (SFT) on cybersecurity tasks improves task accuracy but can simultaneously degrade safety metrics.
+For example, Llama 3.1 8B showed prompt injection resistance dropping from 0.95 to 0.15 after cyber-domain SFT, revealing that security knowledge already exists but is gated by alignment layers rather than absent from the model's weights [[1]](#ref1).

+**2. Minimal Data Suffices to Modify Behavior**

+Poisoning attack studies show that as few as 250 malicious documents (0.00016% of training data) can successfully backdoor models from 600M to 13B parameters.
+Critically, attack success depends on absolute sample count rather than dataset percentage, suggesting models can efficiently "unlock" or relearn latent capabilities with minimal targeted exposure [[2]](#ref2).

+**3. Safety Alignment is Fragile Under Fine-tuning**

+Even benign fine-tuning on harmless datasets (e.g., Alpaca) can weaken pre-existing safety guardrails through catastrophic forgetting or distribution shift.
+Fine-tuning experiments on Llama-3.1-8B-Instruct show that 50-90 poisoned samples can inject harmful instruction compliance backdoors, demonstrating that safety alignment is a relatively shallow constraint that erodes during standard SFT [[2]](#ref2)[[3]](#ref3).

+**4. Standardized Evaluation Frameworks Confirm the Trade-off**

+Industry benchmarks explicitly measure the "over-refusal ↔ safety" trade-off:
+- **CyberSecEval 2/3** quantifies False Refusal Rate (FRR), showing that base models over-refuse legitimate cybersecurity queries [[4]](#ref4)
+- **JailbreakBench** provides 100 adversarial behaviors with standardized Attack Success Rate (ASR) scoring [[5]](#ref5)
+- **HarmBench** demonstrates that robust refusal training can simultaneously reduce over-refusal and improve adversarial resistance [[6]](#ref6)

+**5. Constitutional AI and Safety Recovery Techniques**

+Research shows it is possible to improve helpfulness and harmlessness simultaneously through techniques like Constitutional AI, low-learning-rate LoRA with KL divergence constraints, safety delta corrections, and adversarial training - validating that "safe unlocking" is technically feasible when evaluation and guardrails are co-designed [[7]](#ref7)[[8]](#ref8).

+### References

+<a id="ref1"></a>[1] Samir, A. et al. (2025). *CyberLLMInstruct: Enhancing Cybersecurity Capabilities in Large Language Models through Domain-Specific Instruction Tuning*.
+Available at: https://github.com/Adelsamir01/CyberLLMInstruct and https://adelsamir.com/assets/pdf/CyberLLMInstruct.pdf

+<a id="ref2"></a>[2] Souly, A., Rando, J., Chapman, E., et al. (2025). *Poisoning Attacks on LLMs Require a Near-constant Number of Poison Samples*. arXiv:2510.07192 [cs.LG].
+Available at: https://arxiv.org/abs/2510.07192

+<a id="ref3"></a>[3] Qi, X., Zeng, Y., Xie, T., et al. (2023). *Fine-tuning Aligned Language Models Compromises Safety, Even When Users Do Not Intend To!* arXiv:2310.03693.
+Available at: https://arxiv.org/abs/2310.03693

+<a id="ref4"></a>[4] Bhatt, M., Chennabasappa, S., Li, C., et al. (2024). *CyberSecEval 3: Advancing the Evaluation of Cybersecurity Risks and Capabilities in Large Language Models*. arXiv:2408.01605.
+Available at: https://arxiv.org/abs/2408.01605 and https://ai.meta.com/research/publications/cyberseceval-3-advancing-the-evaluation-of-cybersecurity-risks-and-capabilities-in-large-language-models/

+<a id="ref5"></a>[5] Chao, P., Debenedetti, E., Robey, A., et al. (2024). *JailbreakBench: An Open Robustness Benchmark for Jailbreaking Large Language Models*.
+NeurIPS 2024.
+Available at: https://proceedings.neurips.cc/paper_files/paper/2024/file/63092d79154adebd7305dfd498cbff70-Paper-Datasets_and_Benchmarks_Track.pdf

+<a id="ref6"></a>[6] Mazeika, M., Zou, A., Phan, N., et al. (2024). *HarmBench: A Standardized Evaluation Framework for Automated Red Teaming and Robust Refusal*. arXiv:2404.01318.
+Available at: https://arxiv.org/abs/2404.01318

+<a id="ref7"></a>[7] Bai, Y., Kadavath, S., Kundu, S., et al. (2022). *Constitutional AI: Harmlessness from AI Feedback*.
+Anthropic.
+Available at: https://www-cdn.anthropic.com/7512771452629584566b6303311496c262da1006/Anthropic_ConstitutionalAI_v2.pdf

+<a id="ref8"></a>[8] OWASP Foundation.
+(2025). *OWASP Top 10 for Large Language Model Applications v2.0*.
+Available at: https://owasp.org/www-project-top-10-for-large-language-model-applications/

 # HackerAI - liberate LLM's hacking ability by SFT

 ## Overview